blender/blender/doc/python_api/rst/info_api_reference.rst

 Now hover your mouse over the button labeled *Levels Viewport*, The tooltip includes :class:`bpy.types.SubsurfModifier.levels` but you want the path from the object to this property.

-Note that the text copied won't include the ``bpy.data.collection["name"].`` component since its assumed that you won't be doing collection look-ups on every access and typically you'll want to use the context rather than access each :class:`bpy.types.ID` instance by name.
+Note that the text copied won't include the ``bpy.data.collections["name"].`` component since its assumed that you won't be doing collection look-ups on every access and typically you'll want to use the context rather than access each :class:`bpy.types.ID` instance by name.